Hey guys this is David I’m giving another chance to JBL with their JBL reflect flow.

 Physical features of JBL Reflect Flow

-Door over the physical features first these things are thick kind of reminding me of how they Sennheiser truly wireless Momentum’s were.
+The door over the physical features first these things are thick kind of reminding me of how the Sennheiser truly wireless Momentum’s were.

 But you do get these little silicone ear tips and ear wings that helps with stabilization but testing this thing to determine